rekendahl/dotfiles/README.md

 *Note!
 We need to add solarized (and other vim modules that uses GIT as submodules).
 So the install step is: cd ~/.vim git submodule add git://github.com/altercation/vim-colors-solarized.git vim/bundle/vim-colors-solarized

+### VIM POWERLINE

+This is a great looking VIM bar.
+See https://github.com/Lokaltog/vim-powerline for details.

+cd ~/Projects/dotfiles
+git submodule add git://github.com/Lokaltog/vim-powerline.git vim/bundle/vim-powerline

+Added this to .vimrc:

+set laststatus=2   " Always show the statusline set encoding=utf-8 " Necessary to show Unicode glyphs let g:Powerline_symbols = 'fancy'

+This makes the line work but (as expected) I need to patch the fonts.